ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 // starting agent.
 static inline ScTemplateKeynode const & my_initiation_condition
   = ScTemplateKeynode(my_initiation_condition)
     // You must specify valid sc-address of initiation condition.
-In other case,
+Otherwise,
     // the given sc-agent can’t be called.
 For sc-event of generating (erasing)
     // sc-connector (sc-arc or sc-edge), you must specify in template of
     // initiation condition a triple in place of which agent have to substitute